Tony Randall: Early career and military

-Randall attended Northwestern University for a year, where he studied speech and drama, before going to New York City to study at the Neighborhood Playhouse School of the Theatre.
-He studied under Sanford Meisner and choreographer Martha Graham.
 Randall worked as an announcer at radio station WTAG in Worcester, Massachusetts.
 As Anthony Randall, he starred with Jane Cowl in George Bernard Shaw's Candida and Ethel Barrymore in Emlyn Williams's The Corn Is Green.

-Randall served for five years with the U.S. Army Signal Corps during World War II, including work at Arlington Hall for the codebreaking Signal Intelligence Service.
+Randall was in the United States Army Signal Corps for five years, including work during World War II at Arlington Hall for the codebreaking Signal Intelligence Service.
 He rose to the rank of first lieutenant prior to his discharge.

+Early postwar career

-After the war, he worked at the Olney Theatre in Montgomery County, Maryland, before heading back to New York City.
+After the war, Randall worked at the Olney Theatre in Montgomery County, Maryland, before returning to New York City.

-One of Randall's first acting jobs was as the character Reggie York in the 1949-1952 revival of the radio adventure series I Love a Mystery.

-Broadway

-In 1946, Randall was cast as one of the brothers in a touring production of Katharine Cornell's revival of The Barretts of Wimpole Street.
+In 1946, he was cast as one of the brothers in a touring production of Katharine Cornell's revival of The Barretts of Wimpole Street.

 Randall appeared on Broadway in Cornell's production of Antony and Cleopatra (1947–48) with Cornell, Charlton Heston, and Maureen Stapleton, and in Caesar and Cleopatra (1949–50) with Cedric Hardwicke and Lilli Palmer.
-Randall began appearing on television, notably episodes of One Man's Family.
+He began appearing on television, notably episodes of One Man's Family.

+Randall played the character Reggie York in the 1949-1952 revival of the radio adventure series I Love a Mystery.